 Toppers with Sociology optional

+Jagrati Awasthi, AIR 2 in the CSE 2020 had taken sociology as her optional despite her engineering background.
 The 2017 topper Anu Kumari (AIR 2) had taken sociology as her optional.
 She scored high marks in both the optional papers.
 Her scores of 163 and 155 in the optional papers helped her increase the final tally by a great margin, helping her bag the second rank.

 Take a look at the following table which gives the names of a few toppers who had sociology as their optional subject: